ohSnapDude/pinePhoneDocumentation/general/manualAppInstallation.md

 ## Troubleshooting

-* If your application is inside `/home/user/.local/bin` or was added to a directory that `$PATH` looks at, you don't need to hard link the app. for example my config just has `qtox` instead of `/home/user/.local/bin/qtox`.
+* If your application is inside `/home/user/.local/bin` or was added to a directory that `$PATH` looks at, you don't need to hard link the app.
+For example my config just has `qtox` instead of `/home/user/.local/bin/qtox`.
 Otherwise, you need to hard-link the path just like the example on the end of the previous sentence.
 * For both images and excutables, the tilde `~` or any directory shortcuts is not supported, therefore like the previous point mentioned, these need to be hard-linked.
 * Remember to give yourself proper ownership and permissions for the desktop file to be editable. (see top of this page for example usage of `chown`)